Financial-Times/origami/README.md

 ## Template

-`tracking.mustache` expects a `environment` object, containing one property:
+`tracking.mustache` expects a `tracking` object, containing the following properties:

-* `production` - Is the site in a production environment.
-Boolean.
+* `domain` - The domain of the tag collector, either statstest.ft.com or stats.ft.com.